Agender: a person who has an internal sense of being neither male nor female nor some combination of male and femaleMerriam Webster

 Nonbinary is a subcategory of transgender

 There’s a huge variety of transgender people.
-I sometimes tell people I’m transgender, because it’s a very well-known word.
-The problem is that even though this word accurately describes me, it’s quite misunderstood.
-When I use it, people sometimes assume that I’m transitioning to male, because they don’t understand that nonbinary is a thing (let alone agender).
+I often tell people I’m transgender, because it’s a very well-known word, and it helps me connect with other transgender people.
+The problem is that even though this word accurately describes me, it’s often misunderstood by cisgender people.
+When I use it, people sometimes assume that I’m a transgender man, because they don’t understand that nonbinary is a thing (let alone agender).

 What is it like to be agender?